Red Sox vs. Rockies Player Props Betting Odds

-Oddsmakers have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.
+Rafael Devers and Ryan McMahon are among the players with prop bets on the table when the Boston Red Sox and the Colorado Rockies meet at Fenway Park on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!